LIKO-12/LIKO-12/Docs/tutorial/stepbystep.md

 we will add ennemies to a table, so that we can have an unspecified amout depending on the level

+first go and draw a nice ennemy in picture 3:

 let us declare a table to store ennemies:
 ```
 ennemies = {}